Calendar items are listed in the following order: Community/Local, Sports, Religion and ongoing events under Clubs/Health/Self-Help.

 The Cancer Center at Memorial Hermann Northeast Hospital has begun a support group for cancer survivors, their family and friends, and those who seek more information about cancer.
 The group meets the third Wednesday of every month, from 4-5 p.m., in the main lobby of the Cancer Center.

 The hospital's gym has everything from low-impact aerobics, 50-plus classes, and strength and toning classes, to T'ai Chi, infant massage classes, full weight room, personal trainers and body fat testing.
 The Wellness Center is open to all; there are membership and non-membership fees.
 For information, call 281-540-6425.

 MEMORIAL HERMANN STROKE SUPPORT GROUP

-The next Stroke Support Group meeting is held the fourth Wednesday each month, in Classroom B at 12:30 p.m.
+Stroke Support Group meetings are held the fourth Wednesday each month, in Classroom B at 12:30 p.m.
 The Stroke Support Group is free and open to all stroke survivors, those who care for stroke survivors and those who would like additional information about surviving a stroke.
 Participants must register by calling 713-222-CARE (2273).

 The Merry Widows group is a nondenominational group, sponsored by First United Methodist Church of Humble, providing friendship, hope and support for widows in the Humble-Kingwood-Atascocita area.
 Join the Merry Widows for lunch the first Friday of every month at 12:15 p.m. at Italiano's in Humble.
 For more information, call 281-446-2332 or 281-446-1339.